yamakk/speechshot-support/_pages/privacypolicy.md

 We respect your privacy.
 This policy explains how we handle your data when you use our app.

 ## 1. Local Data Storage
-All speech data and practice history are stored locally on your device.
+All speech recoginition text and practice history are stored locally on your device.
 We do not send this data to external servers.

 ## 2. Subscription Management (RevenueCat)
 We use RevenueCat to manage subscriptions.
 When you verify your subscription, some non-personal information, such as installation IDs, may be sent to RevenueCat.